-Module Professional specialisation at the Federal Financial Supervisory Authority (BaFin) (specialising where possible for the initial professional application) or internship at a different suitable institution in Germany or abroad Degree programme Bachelor of Science, Zentralbankwesen/Central Banking degree programme Code P4C Academic level of the Part of practical study 4, i.e. following in-depth study 2 module Туре Elective module for specialising in the initial professional application at the Bundesbank, BaFin or a foreign institution.
+Module Professional specialisation at the Federal Financial Supervisory Authority (BaFin) (specialising where possible for the initial professional application) or internship at a different suitable institution in Germany or abroad Dograo programma Bachelor of Science, Zentralbankwesen/Central Banking degree programme Degree programme Code P4C Academic level of the Part of practical study 4, i.e. following in-depth study 2 module Tart of practical study 4, i.e. following in-deptit study 2 Туре Elective module for specialising in the initial professional application at the Bundesbank, BaFin or a foreign institution.
 Quantitative content 20%, English-language content 10% (higher percentage if module is completed abroad), legal content 10% (or higher) ECTS credits 8 ECTS credits Duration Around 7 weeks Examination date During the module Form of examination Section 18(5) of the GBankDVDV: the assessment consists of the examination pursuant to Section 18(4) (75%) and a practical performance evaluation (25%).
 The examination during the period of practical studies can be carried out in the form of: 1. an internship report; 2. a presentation; 3. a paper; 4. completion of any other practical tasks typically performed in the in the Upper Intermediate Service; 5. an oral exam.
-The performance evaluation is carried out by the responsible training officer with the involvement of the training staff and includes the key performance and competence criteria (commitment, analytical and practical thinking, social conduct, organisational and communication skills).
-Teaching methods Tutoring session with practical studies tutors and training staff, practical training at individual posts, independent study Lecturer responsible for the module Practical studies tutor Frequency This elective module is generally offered twice a year.
+The performance evaluation is carried out by the responsible training officer with the involvement of the training staff and includes the key performance and competence criteria (commitment, analytical and practical thinking, social conduct, organisational and practical thinking, social conduct, organisational Teaching methods and communication skills).
+Tutoring session with practical studies tutors and training staff, practical training at individual posts, independent study Lecturer responsible for the module Practical studies tutor Frequency This elective module is generally offered twice a year.
 Applicability of the module The knowledge is applicable to activities within the BaFin as well as other central banks and supervisory authorities in the ESCB.
 The module may be credited in other relevant dual finance degree programs and degree programs in public administration.
-Prerequisites Cannot be specified (due to the heterogeneity of the units accepting students) (Potentially) followed by Cannot be specified (due to the heterogeneity of the acquired knowledge) Preliminary reading Internal rules and regulations of BaFin, publications relevant to the content being taught P4Ca: Objectives of Students will learn about the key tasks and processes in their future workplace. professional Moreover, students will learn about the most important tasks carried out by the competence for Upper Intermediate and the Higher Service in their division and the functional specialising for the initial procedures within their unit. professional application P4Cb: Objectives of Students will gain an overview of the key tasks of the recruiting institution and will professional be familiar with the links between BaFin and other relevant national and competence for international organisations.
-The University may specify additional objectives of internships outside the professional competence for the student individually, depending on the host recruiting authority institution.
-Syllabus P4C Cannot be specified (due to the variety of possible applications) (Potentially) followed by
+Prerequisites Cannot be specified (due to the heterogeneity of the units accepting students) (Potentially) followed by Cannot be specified (due to the heterogeneity of the acquired knowledge) Preliminary reading Internal rules and regulations of BaFin, publications relevant to the content being taught P4Ca: Objectives of professional competence for specialising for the initial professional application Students will learn about the key tasks and processes in their future workplace.
+Moreover, students will learn about the most important tasks carried out by the Upper Intermediate and the Higher Service in their division and the functional procedures within their unit.
+P4Cb: Objectives of professional competence for internships outside the recruiting authority Syllabus P4C Students will gain an overview of the key tasks of the recruiting institution and will be familiar with the links between BaFin and other relevant national and international organisations.
+The University may specify additional objectives of professional competence for the student individually, depending on the host institution.
+Cannot be specified (due to the variety of possible applications) (Potentially) followed by